Floyd Bennett Field: Korean to Vietnam Wars

 In 1946, after the conclusion of World War II, many naval stations were decommissioned or downgraded.
 As part of these cutbacks, Floyd Bennett Field became a Naval Air Reserve station.
 At the time, it was the largest Naval Air Reserve base in the U.S. The Navy demolished many of the temporary structures, including the barracks, as well as the outdated Sperry floodlights.
-The Navy renovated the recreation field on the southern side of Bennett Field.
+The Navy renovated the recreation field on the southern side of Floyd Bennett Field.
 The NYPD Aviation Unit resumed its operations at the Naval Air Reserve base.

-By 1947, there were proposals to use Bennett Field for commercial purposes again.
+By 1947, there were proposals to use Floyd Bennett Field for commercial purposes again.
 The airport would have handled the excess traffic from LaGuardia Airport while LaGuardia was being repaired and Idlewild (now JFK) Airport was being built.
 In April 1947, the city and the Port Authority of New York and New Jersey made a preliminary agreement that allowed the Port Authority to take over operations of all airports in New York City by June.
 The Port Authority hoped to spend $1.5 million to improve facilities for airlines with foreign registrations.
-However, the partial conversion of Bennett Field commercial use was delayed over concerns of cost: the Navy estimated that it would cost $1.2 million to move its facilities, but the Port Authority would not spend more than $750,000 for the Navy to do this.
+However, the partial conversion of Floyd Bennett Field commercial use was delayed over concerns of cost: the Navy estimated that it would cost $1.2 million to move its facilities, but the Port Authority would not spend more than $750,000 for the Navy to do this.
 The Navy mostly operated on the southern and eastern parts of the airport during this time.
 By September 1947, the Port Authority and the Navy were deadlocked, unable to reach an agreement.
 Commercial traffic at Floyd Bennett Field ultimately never materialized, as the airspace congestion near LaGuardia Airport was resolved.